ulmus/StarLords/index.markdown

 The Star Lords universe is science fantasy in the image of Star Wars or Warhammer 40K.
 As in a fantasy world, different cultures are inspired by earthly equivalents, but no explicit connections are made to our world, it is set "a long time ago in a galaxy far, far away".

 In this universe, space is ruled by the Star Lords, sovereign rulers akin to kings, imposing their will over one or more star systems.
-The Star Lords are remnants from the Star Empire that fell many hundred years ago due to internal strife.
+The Star Lords are remnants from the Star Imperium that fell many hundred years ago due to internal strife.

 Each Star Lord rules from a core world and his influence wanes the farther from the core world you travel.
 Outside the civilized worlds lie the barbarian Wild Stars where tribes and star pirates roam.
 The reasons for civilized people to venture into the Wild Stars vary, from natural resources such as radium, gold, airwood and slaves to military expeditions to treasure hunting among the tribal courts or old imperial ruins.